Blast Off for a Star Wars Galaxy

-A galaxy far, far away is drawing closer as Disneyland will open its long-awaited Star Wars: Galaxy’s Edge this summer.
+A galaxy far, far away is drawing closer as Disneyland will open its long-awaited Star Wars: Galaxy’s Edge just after Memorial Day.

 The 14-acre land, Disney’s largest-ever themed expansion, promises visitors an immersive experience as they step into the Star Wars universe in the Black Spire Outpost, a trading post on the remote planet of Batuu.
-The attraction is also scheduled to open in the fall at Walt Disney World’s Hollywood Studios in Orlando, which also has a Star Wars-themed hotel in the works.
+The attraction is also scheduled to open later this summer at Walt Disney World’s Hollywood Studios in Orlando, which also has a Star Wars-themed hotel in the works.

 The centerpieces of the new land are two rides – “The Millennium Falcon: Smuggler’s Run,” which puts visitors behind the controls of the fastest ship in the galaxy in a secret mission with varying storylines, and “Star Wars: Rise of the Resistance,” which Disney calls its biggest and “most epic” attraction to date.
 Riders will join the Resistance to battle the First Order – and come face to face with Kylo Ren.